andresfcb-vinted/development-cycle-tagging/readme.md

 #### third line

-some code.
+- Add some code.

-add a fix for bug identified in 0.0.2.
+- Add a fix for bug identified in 0.0.2.

+- Add a remaining feature and certify 0.0.3.